 - Encourage sharing, and

-CTAs placed in outbound marketing materials will direct attendees back to a landing page on your web site or blog.
-Once they arrive at the landing page, you will be able to gather information about your event connections.
-It is easier to prioritize and manage these connections by their level of interest in the firm's web site and blog content.
+CTAs placed in outbound marketing materials will direct attendees to a landing page on your website or blog.
+Once they arrive at the landing page, you can gather information about your event connections.
+It is easier to prioritize and manage these connections by their level of interest in the firm's website and blog content.

 In addition, a landing page requires capturing contact information in exchange for a content offering of value.
-Contact information is captured in a form which should include a field for asking what prompted their visit.
+Contact information is captured in a form that should include a field asking what prompted their visit.

 Take Your Event Marketing To-Go

-Leverage the power of the cloud with a mobile device friendly CTA that allows your attendees to access a link to your firm’s event call to action.
-If a call to action link proves to be too cumbersome, think about placing a QR code in your CTA.
-Don’t forget to always test the QR code prior to the event to make sure it is programmed correctly.
+Leverage the power of the cloud with a mobile device-friendly CTA that allows your attendees to access a link to your firm's event call to action.
+If a call-to-action link proves too cumbersome, consider placing a QR code in your CTA.
+Don't forget to always test the QR code before the event to ensure it is programmed correctly.

-Now that you have an idea on how to incorporate inbound marketing tactics with your trade show and professional event strategy, energize your marketing plan with methods that will help you deliver measurable results.
+Now that you know how to incorporate inbound marketing tactics with your trade show and professional event strategy, you can energize your marketing plan with methods to help you deliver measurable results.
 Good luck!